Akenland/akenland.github.io/rules.md

 * Using Creative Mode or builder permissions while in the Nether or End without explicit approval from an Admin

 ## Avoid rare blocks
-When in Creative Mode, please avoid the use of the following blocks, due to their rarity:
+When in Creative Mode, please minimize the use of the following blocks, due to their rarity:
 * Beacons
 * Iron, Gold, Diamond, and Emerald blocks (may be used in small numbers, but ask an admin to be sure)
 * Anvils